 RENEE MONTAGNE, HOST:

-NANCY SOLOMON, BYLINE: Governor Chris Christie canceled all but one of his appearances yesterday, and in that one, he spoke only about Frank Lautenberg.
+NANCY SOLOMON, BYLINE: Gov. Chris Christie canceled all but one of his appearances yesterday and in that one, he spoke only about Frank Lautenberg.
 The two were political adversaries who fought bitterly about Christie's elimination of a new rail tunnel connecting New Jersey and New York.

 (SOUNDBITE OF STATEMENT)